Still relying on email and demanding the 9 to 5? Think again.

 Employee experience (EX) is a term used to gauge the overall perceptions employees have about their organisation, and how their wants and needs are being met long-term.

-Good EX goes beyond tangible perks like discounts and free drinks – and is focused more on culture, flexibility, technology, wellness programs, development and recognition, co-worker relationships and communication.
+Good EX goes beyond tangible perks like discounts and free drinks.
+It is focused more on culture, flexibility, technology, wellness programs, development and recognition, co-worker relationships and communication.

 Organisations should be focusing on improving EX since employees now expect more from their employer.
 What’s more – good employee experience typically leads to better customer experience.